On black holes as macroscopic quantum objects: Conclusions and outlook

-At the end, we would like to clarify an important issue that at first might appear problematic.
-Whenever one compares interior and exterior of a black hole the question of the interpretation of the Schwarzschild time which is timelike in the exterior and spacelike in the interior arises.
-This is a very subtle issue, however we have to note that it not necessarily a problem in the context of our calculations.
-In the section \ref{BHF} we analyzed the classical evolution of a {\it collapsing} shell in the Schwarzschild coordinates.
+At the end, we would like to emphasis some subtle issues.
+In section \ref{BHF} we analyzed the classical evolution of a {\it collapsing} shell in the Schwarzschild coordinates.
 The black hole has not been formed yet.
 The horizon we talk about is the {\it incipient} horizon that will be formed at $t \rightarrow \infty$.
 Using Eq.~(\ref{tsch}) we found a trajectory of the shell in terms of the Schwarzschild time.
 This can be clearly seen in Figs. \ref{mass} and \ref{massshell}.
 The shell/antishell pair is created when the original collapsing shell is still outside of its own Schwarzschild radius.
+More specifically, $dt/d \tau$ becomes negative for $2M > R > \mu^2/2M$.
+But R in this formula refers to the radius of the created shell/antishell pair, not of the original collapsing shell.
+The radius of the original collapsing shell is still greater than $2M$ at that point of creation.
 The interior of the collapsing shell is Minkowski, so the pair of shells is created inside Minkowski space.
 Then the evolution continues.
 As Fig. \ref{mass} shows, the space between the newly created shells is Schwarzschild.
 As the outer shell grows and inner one shrinks, the spacetime is getting converted into Schwarzschild.
 At the end of the process when the original collapsing shell reaches its own Schwarzschild radius (after infinite amount of time), the whole spacetime becomes Schwarzschild, with timelike time in the exterior and spacelike in the interior.